nazmul-nhb/nexus-news-client/README.md

 - Displays premium plans.
 - Users can select a plan and proceed to the payment page.
-- If subscribed, a popup shows the plan details.
+- If already subscribed, a popup shows the plan details.

 #### Article Details Page